Polomolok: Barangays

+Barangay Poblacion is also known as Polomolok itself.
+There are 5 urban barangays and 18 rural barangays.

 Climate

 Polomolok features a tropical rainforest climate (Af), according to the Köppen-Geiger climate classification, with significant rainfall year-round and constantly hot temperatures.
 Since this tropical rainforest climate is more subject to the Intertropical Convergence Zone than the trade winds and experiences very few cyclones, it is subequatorial.
 The city experiences considerable rainfall during the year, even during the driest month.
 The average annual temperature is 25.7 °C in Polomolok.
 In a year, the average rainfall is 1410 mm.
 March is the driest month, and June is the wettest month in the city.